-I’ve been designing an algorithm to resolve data differences between MySQL tables, specifically so I can ‘patch’ a replication slave that has gotten slightly out of sync without completely re-initializing it.
+I’ve been designing an algorithm to resolve data differences between MySQL tables, specifically so I can ‘patch’ a replication replica that has gotten slightly out of sync without completely re-initializing it.
 I intend to create a tool that can identify which rows are different and bring them into sync.
 I would like your thoughts on this.

 Background and requirements

 I see this as the next step in my recent series of posts on MySQL tools and techniques to keep replication running reliably and smoothly.
-Sometimes slaves “drift” a little bit, even when there don’t seem to be any issues with replication (this is one reason I submitted a bug report to add checksums on binlog events).
-Once a table differs on the slave, it gets more and more different from the master, possibly causing other tables to differ too.
+Sometimes replicas “drift” a little bit, even when there don’t seem to be any issues with replication (this is one reason I submitted a bug report to add checksums on binlog events).
+Once a table differs on the replica, it gets more and more different from the master, possibly causing other tables to differ too.

-I need a tool that, given a table known to differ on master and slave(s), will efficiently compare the tables and resolve the differences.
+I need a tool that, given a table known to differ on master and replica(s), will efficiently compare the tables and resolve the differences.
 Finding tables that differ is easy with MySQL Table Checksum, but I am not sure the best way to find which rows differ.

 Here are my requirements.
 The algorithm needs to be: